 - US entities organised under US law and their foreign branches;

 A key part of most sanctions measures is an assets freeze against named individuals, companies and other entities.
-Please note that US sanctions also apply to ‘entities directly or indirectly owned 50% or more in the aggregate by one or more blocked persons’ (i.e. sanctioned individuals or entities) The US Treasury ‘urges caution when considering a transaction with an entity ... in which one or more blocked persons have a significant ownership interest that is less than 50% or which one or more blocked persons may control by means other than a majority ownership interest’ (according to Guidance issued on 13 August 2014).
+This means that their funds and economic resources are frozen and it is prohibited to make funds or economic resources available to them.
+US sanctions also apply to ‘entities directly or indirectly owned 50% or more in the aggregate by one or more blocked persons’ i.e. sanctioned individuals or entities which are known as specially designated nationals (SDNs).
+The US Treasury ‘urges caution when considering a transaction with an entity ... in which one or more blocked persons have a significant ownership interest that is less than 50% or which one or more blocked persons may control by means other than a majority ownership interest’ (according to Guidance issued on 13 August 2014).
 Similarly, EU sanctions apply to entities owned 50% or more by a sanctioned individual or entity.
 They also apply to entities ‘controlled’ by a sanctioned individual or entity.
 The EU Council has issued guidelines on the criteria to be taken into account when assessing ownership or control by a sanctioned entity; and when considering whether a party is affected by asset freezes, read more here.

 The current consolidated list of asset freeze targets designated by the UN, EU and UK under legislation relating to financial sanctions regimes, can be found on the HM Treasury website.

-The current list of sanctioned entities (also known as Specially Designated Nationals or SDNs) in respect of US sanctions can be found on the US Treasury website.
+The current list of sanctioned individuals and entities (also known as Specially Designated Nationals or SDNs) in respect of US sanctions can be found on the US Treasury website.

 Members should be aware of the club’s sanctions rules (i.e. P&I rule 4.8, 6.22 and 17.2(5) or their equivalent) which are set out in full in the club’s rule books here.